 "Once one sector collapses, it could lead to a domino effect, leaving 5 to 10 million people unemployed.
 Neither the government nor the private sector has anything to offer these laid-off people if this contraction takes place."
 Photo: RIA Novosti

 This is the abridged version of the analysis that first appeared at the website of Carnegie Moscow Center.
-The article was adjusted to Russia Direct’s editorial standards.
+The article has been edited and condensed by Russia Direct’s editorial team.
 Read the original article here.

 Russia faces bleak economic prospects for the next few years.
 It may be a case of managed decline in which the government appeases social and political demands by tapping the big reserves it accumulated during the boom years with oil and gas exports.
 But there is also a smaller possibility of a more serious economic breakdown or collapse.
 A proper analysis requires consideration of a number of key and often overlooked features of Russia’s post-Soviet economy.